espenwaaga/doc/docs/reference/kafka.md

 | `KAFKA_KEYSTORE_PATH`            | PKCS\#12 keystore for use with Java clients, as file                       |
 | `KAFKA_TRUSTSTORE_PATH`          | JKS truststore for use with Java clients, as file                          |
 | `AIVEN_SECRET_UPDATED`           | A timestamp of when the secret was created                                 |

+## Authentication and authorization

+The NAIS platform will generate new credentials when your applications is deployed.
+Kafka requires TLS client certificates for authentication.
+Make sure your Kafka and/or TLS library can do client certificate authentication, and that you can specify a custom CA certificate for server validation.

+## Readiness and liveness

+Making proper use of liveness and readiness probes can help with many situations.
+If producing or consuming Kafka messages are a vital part of your application, you should consider failing one or both probes if you have trouble with Kafka connectivity.
+Depending on your application, failing liveness might be the proper course of action.
+This will make sure your application is restarted when it is experiencing problems, which might help.

+In other cases, failing just the readiness probe will allow your application to continue running, attempting to move forward without being killed.
+Failing readiness will be most helpful during deployment, where the old instances will keep running until the new are ready.
+If the new instances are not able to connect to Kafka, keeping the old ones until the problem is resolved will allow your application to continue working.